bekk/bekk-christmas/post/elm/wip-working-with-nested-custom-types.md

 title: "WIP: Working with nested custom types"
 image: https://unsplash.com/photos/_wDRxQA0T-A
-ingress: Custom types are powerful data structures that might feel somewhat complicated to work with.
+ingress: Custom types are powerful data structures that might feel somewhat complicated to work with, at least if they are nested.
 Well, they aren't!
-Once you learn the tricks you will realise how elegantly they can be manipulated. 🤫
+Once you learn the tricks you will realise how elegantly they can be manipulated.
+  🤫
 authors:
   - Ragnhild Aalvik
 ---
-Custom types in Elm are used for defining our own data types that can have different possible *variants*.
-This data structure can be viewed as a tree, with each branch representing one variant of the data type.
+Custom types in Elm are used when defining our own data types that can have different possible *variants*.
+We can think of this data structure as a tree, with each branch representing one variant of the data type.
 Each variant, or branch, can itself contain a new custom type, resulting in a recursive tree structure.
 We call this a nested custom type.
+But how can we handle these types?

 Let's look at an example.
 Say we have a, very simplified, custom type `Fruit`: